The centerpiece of the 2000 year old city

 and all the way to Widderstein at the border to Tirol.
 An ideal way to explore the region is discovering the Bregenzerwald Cheese Road

-For more information on Bregenz, please visit www.bregenz.travel
+For more information on Bregenz in Austria, please visit www.bregenz.travel